FirelightWP/easy-fancybox/readme.txt

 == Known Issues ==

+= General =

+- **Outbound links or Downloads tracking** in some of the stats plugins can interfere with FancyBox.
+- All plugins and themes that do not use `wp-enqueue-script` properly to include script libraries or extension files.
+Continue reading to see if you are using one of the know ones or follow the troubleshooting steps to find out what is conflicting on your site.

 = Plugin conflicts =

-- **Outbound links or Downloads tracking** in some of the stats plugins can interfere with FancyBox.
+- **All in One SEO Pack** with outbound link tracking enabled.
+Disable that feature.
 - **Better WP Security** randomly changes version numbers in linked file URLs, breaking the FancyBox stylesheet.
 Disable the option "Display random version number to all non-administrative users" in the Better WP Security settings.
 - By default **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
 - **Wordpress Firewall 2** blocks access to image files needed for porper display of the FancyBox overlay in older IE and other non-css3 browsers.